-Several days later, I sent out an email broadcast alerting a list of people to the news.
+Several days later, I sent an email alerting a list of people to the news.
 In return, I received some of the most surprising correspondences back.
-Some people shared with me about other folks they knew who were also in the same situation, and I received messages of support from people I never expected to.
+Some people shared with me about other folks they knew who were also in the same situation, and I received messages of support from people I never expected.

 Since that time, almost four years ago, I've watched as people, who in the early days were outwardly supportive, portray themselves in a different light on social media.

-It has looked like sharing anti-LGBTQ articles or transphobic or homophobic memes; or commenting on ones that other people have shared negatively.
-Or people asking questions that are meant to challenge the idea that being transgender is an actual thing, vs. asking questions to expand their knowledge or understanding of being transgender.
-Sometimes negativity shows up as supporting legislation or politicians that are looking to deny fundamental rights to the transgender and greater LGBTQ community.
-It has looked like people who have used their religious beliefs against both my children and me (this is a fan favorite).
-It continually surprises me how many unsupportive people do so under the guise of, “It was just a joke” or “I was only kidding” or “You know I didn’t mean it like THAT, right?”
+It has looked like sharing anti-LGBTQ articles or transphobic or homophobic memes or commenting on ones others have shared negatively.
+Or people asking questions meant to challenge the idea that being transgender is an actual thing, vs. asking questions to expand their knowledge or understanding of being transgender.
+Sometimes negativity shows up as supporting legislation or politicians looking to deny fundamental rights to the transgender and greater LGBTQ community.
+It has looked like people who have used their religious beliefs against my children and me (this is a fan favorite).
+It continually surprises me how many unsupportive people do so under the guise of, "It was just a joke," "I was only kidding," or "You know I didn't mean it like THAT, right?"

 None of this is acceptable.

-I regularly have to decide if I’m going to engage with unsupportive people, and how much longer I’m going to continue to stand for their intolerance.
-I’ve unfollowed people on social media so that I can no longer see what they are sharing.
-I’ve blocked people on social media so that they can no longer contact me through any of my channels.
-And some people I continue to tolerate because I’m not sure that cutting them out of my life is the best decision.
+I regularly have to decide if I will engage with unsupportive people and how long I will continue to stand for their intolerance.
+I've unfollowed people on social media, so I can no longer see what they share.
+I've blocked people on social media so they can no longer contact me through any of my channels.
+And some people I continue to tolerate because I'm not sure that cutting them out of my life is the best decision.
 Yet.